Caustic Grip

-Caustic Grip is the fifth full-length studio album by Front Line Assembly, originally released on Third Mind Records in Europe and on WaxTrax!
+Caustic Grip is the fifth full-length studio album by Front Line Assembly, originally released on Third Mind Records in Europe and on Wax Trax!
 Records in the United States in 1990.

 Background

 The album was the first without co-founding member Michael Balch after Rhys Fulber became a full-time member of the band.
 Originally intended to record the successor to Gashed Senses & Crossfire together with Leeb, Balch took on tour obligations for Ministry and Revolting Cocks.
 Leeb decided not to wait and started working with Fulber.
-Fulber had already worked with Leeb on the Nerve War demo and taken part in the Gashed Senses & Crossfire tour.
+Fulber had already worked with Leeb on the Total Terror demo and taken part in the Gashed Senses & Crossfire tour.

 Caustic Grip also marked the beginning of the long-standing collaboration with Canadian record producer Greg Reely who assumed mixing duties on the album.
+The band brought him in because they were impressed by his work with other electronic bands and his reputation.
 The recording was funded with a budget of $20,000 by Third Mind's Gary Levermore.

+Production

+The band wrote and programmed the whole album in Leeb's apartment with analog equipment, a turntable and a cassette deck, while mixing and recording of the vocals took place at Vancouver Studios within ten days.

 Release

 The album was reissued by Roadrunner in 1992 and in 2003 as part of a two-disc set that also includes the Gashed Senses & Crossfire album.
-Up until the year 1994, when Roadrunner acquired the rights to all Third Mind releases, Caustic Grip sold about 70,000 units.
+Up until the year 1994, when Roadrunner acquired the rights to all Third Mind releases, Caustic Grip sold at least 70,000 units.

 In October 2019, Canadian label Artoffact started a crowdfunding campaign in order to obtain the album licenses and to re-release the album on vinyl on May 4, 2020.

+On the occasion of the 35th anniversary of its original release, Wax Trax! announced the reissue of the album on vinyl, to be released on September 19, 2025.
+The pressings will premier the track The Chair on vinyl, since it was available only as CD bonus track at the time.